aasmal97/Arky-Personal-Website-AWS-CDK/readme.md

 ## Introduction
 The purpose of this web application is to showcase the projects that Arky has created throughout his software development journey.

-This is entire backend, deployed on AWS.
+This is the entire backend, deployed on AWS.
 The client side is deployed [here](https://arkyasmal.com)

 If you are looking for the client side code go [here](https://github.com/aasmal97/Arky-Personal-Website-Client-Side)